 Emmy had a tiny piece of a cracker that she was eating and she decided to share it with her new fish best friends!

 Our last night at the resort we had dinner at another one of the other specialty restaurants, La Adelita, a Mexican Cuisine Restaurant.
 The chef came out to welcome us and asked us what we wanted to eat tonight.
 Such a lovely touch on our last night.
-There were many items on the menu that could be vegan or vegetarian, but he wanted to see what we were craving for diner and create some new dishes just for us!
+There were many items on the menu that could be vegan or vegetarian, but he wanted to see what we were craving for dinner and create some new dishes just for us!

 Pete had a vegetable burrito.
 I had the most amazing vegan fajitas and Ashley had a mushroom dish that she still talks about!